Description

 A valid value was found and, if a destination was configured, written successfully.Failure (false)

-The value was missing, unclear, irrelevant, invalid for the selected type, or could not be written.Example Usage
+The value was missing, unclear, irrelevant, invalid for the selected type, or could not be written.Variables this tool writes

 Extract an email:Common Issues